penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 #### Local Justification

-1. We verify the auth_sig using the randomized verification key, which must not be 0, provided on the spend body, even if the amount of the note is 0.
+1. We verify the auth_sig using the randomized verification key, provided on the spend body, even if the amount of the note is 0.
+The randomized verification key is derived using additive blinding, ensuring a non-zero key is produced.
 A note's transmission key binds the authority via the `ivk` and `B_d` in the [Diversified Address Integrity](#diversified-address-integrity) check.

 2. The following checks prevent spending a positioned note twice: